beacoder/llm/README.md

 # replace graphrag library with modified_graphrag from mistral/qwen2.5 accordingly

-# finetuned extract prompt has been provied, if you want to genenrate by yourself, run ./bin/prompt_tuning
+# finetuned prompt has been provided, if you wanna do it yourself, run ./bin/prompt_tuning

 ~/workspace/ai$ ./bin/graphrag_index
 ```